-Under the NSI Act (not yet in force), the Minister is expected to have the power to retroactively review certain transactions that took effect after 8 September 2020.
-This retroactive application of the NSI Act was proposed to deter opportunistic investors from quickly acquiring an interest prior to the NSI Act entering into force.
+Under the NSI Act (not yet in force), the Minister will have the power to retroactively review certain transactions that took effect after 8 September 2020.
+This retroactive application of the NSI Act was included to deter opportunistic investors from quickly acquiring an interest prior to the NSI Act entering into force.